-Objectives: Physical activity is beneficial for metabolic health but the extent to which this may differ by ethnicity is still unclear.
+OBJECTIVES: Physical activity is beneficial for metabolic health but the extent to which this may differ by ethnicity is still unclear.
 Here, the objective was to characterize the association between physical activity energy expenditure (PAEE) and cardiometabolic risk among the Luo, Kamba, and Maasai ethnic groups of rural Kenya.
-Methods: In a cross-sectional study of 1,084 rural Kenyans, free-living PAEE was objectively measured using individually-calibrated heart rate and movement sensing.
+METHODS: In a cross-sectional study of 1084 rural Kenyans, free-living PAEE was objectively measured using individually-calibrated heart rate and movement sensing.
 A clustered metabolic syndrome risk score (zMS) was developed by averaging the sex-specific z-scores of five risk components measuring central adiposity, blood pressure, lipid levels, glucose tolerance, and insulin resistance.
-Results: zMS was 0.08 (-0.09; -0.06) SD lower for every 10 kJ/kg/day difference in PAEE after adjustment for age and sex; this association was modified by ethnicity (interaction with PAEE p<0.05).
-When adjusted for adiposity, each 10 kJ/kg/day difference in PAEE was predicted to lower zMS by 0.04 (-0.05, -0.02) SD, without evidence of interaction by ethnicity.
+RESULTS: zMS was 0.08 (-0.09; -0.06) SD lower for every 10 kJ/kg/day difference in PAEE after adjustment for age and sex; this association was modified by ethnicity (interaction with PAEE P < 0.05).
+When adjusted for adiposity, each 10 kJ/kg/day difference in PAEE was predicted to lower zMS by 0.04 (-0.05, -0.03) SD, without evidence of interaction by ethnicity.
 The Maasai were predicted to have higher cardiometabolic risk than the Kamba and Luo at every quintile of PAEE, with a strong dose-dependent decreasing trend among all ethnicities.
-Conclusion: Free-living PAEE is strongly inversely associated with cardiometabolic risk in rural Kenyans.
-Differences between ethnic groups in this association were observed but were explained by pre-existing differences in central adiposity.
+CONCLUSION: Free-living PAEE is strongly inversely associated with cardiometabolic risk in rural Kenyans.
+Differences between ethnic groups in this association were observed but were explained by differences in central adiposity.
 Therefore, targeted interventions to increase PAEE are more likely to be effective in subgroups with high central adiposity, such as Maasai with low levels of PAEE.

 This research was supported by DANIDA (J. no. 104.DAN.8-871, RUF project no. 91202), the Welcome Trust, the Medical Research Council Epidemiology Unit (MC_UU_12015/3), the NIHR Biomedical Research Centre Cambridge [IS-BRC-1215-20014], the Gates Cambridge Trust, Cluster of International Health (University of Copenhagen), Steno Diabetes Centre, Beckett Foundation, Dagmar Marshall Foundation, Dr Thorvald Madsen’s Grant, Kong Christian den Tiende’s Foundation, and Brdr Hartmann Foundation.
 We thank all participants, local chiefs, councils, politicians, and research teams responsible for data generation.
 We also thank Rosemarie Bell and Angela Wood (Department of Public Health and Primary Care, Cambridge, UK) for logistical assistance and guidance on statistical methods, respectively.
 Special thanks go to Professor Knut Borch-Johnsen, Copenhagen University Hospital (Holbaek, Denmark) for his invaluable contribution to the Kenya Diabetes Study in general.
 We acknowledge the permission by the Director of KEMRI to publish this manuscript.